 A cocktail shaker is a classic piece of equipment for anyone who is making cocktails at home or at the bar.
 While the shakers are easy enough to find and use, many of us are just looking for a simple cocktail that we can make without too much fuss.
-That’s why we’re focusing on cocktails that don’t need a shaker in this list.
+That’s why we’re focusing on no shaker cocktails in this list.

 The cocktails rely on a variety of different spirits and have many styles, giving you plenty of options to choose from.
 Some of them are simple and only need a few ingredients, while others are more complicated.